Master of Social Work

 Make your mark with an MSW degree.

-Bellevue University’s Master of Social Work (MSW) program offers a transformational curriculum designed to prepare students for advanced generalist practice and specialized practice in Military Social Work.
+Bellevue University's Master of Social Work (MSW) program offers a transformational curriculum designed to prepare students for advanced generalist practice including an option for specialized practice in Military Social Work.
 The program integrates theory, research, and practice through both didactic and clinical (practicum) instruction, ensuring that graduates develop the knowledge, skills, and values essential for professional social work across diverse settings.

 Students gain experience engaging with vulnerable and diverse populations through a variety of frameworks, including evidence-informed practice, person-in-environment perspectives, human rights approaches, and trauma-informed, antiracist, and anti-oppressive practices.
 The curriculum emphasizes ethical decision-making, cultural humility, and the advancement of social, economic, and environmental justice.

-The Bellevue University Master of Social Work (MSW) program is designed to prepare ethical, reflective, and skilled practitioners for advanced generalist and specialized practice.
-Graduates will demonstrate the knowledge, values, and skills required to engage effectively with individuals, families, groups, organizations, and communities across diverse settings.
+The Bellevue University Master of Social Work (MSW) program prepares you to be an ethically grounded, culturally responsive, and highly skilled practitioner.
+You will be equipped with the knowledge, values, and competencies required to engage effectively with individuals, families, groups, organizations, and communities across diverse practice settings.

 Essential skills for a career in the real world of Social Work.